 Whalsay Heritage Centre is one of the places I try to visit at least once every summer.
 Getting to Whalsay means a short drive then a trip on the roll-on roll-off ferry.
 As I was going just to visit the Heritage Centre I crossed as a foot passenger and walked to the Centre.
 I was glad I didn't need to take the car as one of the ferries was out of order which meant just one ferry for all the traffic.
 Symbister House dominates the skyline as you walk away from the ferry and it's not too far up the hill.
-The Heritage Centre is adjacent to Symbister House
+Symbister House (now Whalsay school) dominates the skyline

 The Heritage Centre has permanent exhibitions featuring fishing and information about Symbister House, as well as family history information, and photos to look at.
 Seasonal exhibitions change each year and this year there is a display of fair isle knitwear from the 1920s to the present day.